WSP-LAB/js-test-suite/README.md

 [JavaScriptCore](https://trac.webkit.org/browser/webkit), and
 [Test262](https://github.com/tc39/test262) repositories.
-This set was used for evaluation in our [paper](https://leeswimming.com/papers/lee-sec20.pdf), "Montage: A Neural Network Language Model-Guided JavaScript Engine Fuzzer" (To appear in USENIX Security 2020).
+This set was used for evaluation in our [paper](https://leeswimming.com/papers/lee-sec20.pdf), "Montage: A Neural Network Language Model-Guided JavaScript Engine Fuzzer", which appeared in USENIX Security 2020.

 ## Date of the collection
 We collected JS files from each repository as of the following dates.